ArafathAleem/Performance-Review/README.md

 Sign in Using email id and password
 For Admin:-
-New sign-up user admin
-admin email_id
+admin email_id admin001@gmail.com
-password
+password Admin@001

 **Sign Up:-**